-The District has entered into a lease agreement for financing the purchase of three copiers.
-The lease agreement qualifies as a capital lease for accounting purposes since title transfers at the end of the lease term for one dollar.
-The lease contains the clause which gives the District the ability to terminate the lease agreement at the end of each fiscal year.
+The District has entered into a lease agreement with First Bank & Trust of Wagoner as lease for financing the acquisition of a LED lighting system for the school buildings.
+The lease agreement qualifies as a capital lease for accounting purposes since title transfers at the end of the lease term and it has been recorded at the present value of the future minimum lease payments.
+This lease contains the clause which gives the District the ability to terminate the lease agreement at the end of each fiscal year.